DataDog/datadog-api-client-ruby/docs/v2/MetricsAPI.md

 > <MetricVolumesResponse> list_volumes_by_metric_name(metric_name)

-List distinct metric volumes by metric name

 View distinct metrics volumes for the given metric name.

 Custom distribution metrics will return both ingested and indexed custom metric volumes.
 For Metrics without Limits&trade; beta customers, all metrics will return both ingested/indexed volumes.
 Custom metrics generated in-app from other products will return `null` for ingested volumes.

 ### Examples